TodePond/TodePondDotCom/wikiblogarden/academia/style/true-for-you/readme.md

 As we have discussed [at length](https://futureofcoding.org/episodes/071), certain mediums are better at expressing certain things.

-Computers are good at expressing a feeling of direct manipulation and responsiveness, and *no other artform can do this*.
-And I quote, without comment, from the great [Bret Victor](https://worrydream.com/): "this responsiveness is not something we've ever had in a visual art medium before"[^dead-fish].
+Computers are good at expressing a feeling of direct manipulation and responsiveness, and _no other artform can do this_.
+And I quote, without comment, from the great [Bret Victor](https://worrydream.com/): "this responsiveness is not something we've ever had in a visual art medium before."[^dead-fish]

 So we must ask, what is the native artform of clickbait?
-Like Bret, I'm *not* talking about what is *commonly* done with clickbait.
-I'm talking about what *can* be done with clickbait.
+Like Bret, I'm _not_ talking about what is _commonly_ done with clickbait.
+I'm talking about what _can_ be done with clickbait.

 I would say that clickbait can express[^put-it-in-a-video] a certain level of rebellion and surrealism[^zoom-out-style] that no other—